ahnpj/ahnpj/README.md

 ### Start Here — Portfolio Overview

-Cybersecurity & IT Operations Portfolio (central hub and navigation guide)
+**Cybersecurity & IT Operations Portfolio** (Repository: `cybersecurity-it-operations-portfolio`)
-Repository: `cybersecurity-it-operations-portfolio`

-This repository provides an overview of all investigations, operational workflows, and response playbooks, with explanations of how the work is organized and how to navigate each area.
+This repository is the central hub and navigation guide and provides an overview of all investigations, operational workflows, and response playbooks, with explanations of how the work is organized and how to navigate each area.

 ---